overblog/ThriftBundle/README.md

           handler: thrift_api.processor.service
 ```

-Note: You can set in the option "fork" too

 If you wan't to use Thrift over HTTP Transport, you must add the bundle's routing to your project.

 ```yml